stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 | `browser`     | Browsers are shared across tests to optimize resources.                                        |
 | `browserName` | The name of the browser currently running the test.
 Either  `chromium`, `firefox` or `webkit`. |

-Whenever you've defined the `page` oject in your test cases you've been using the provided `page` fixture.
+Whenever you've accessed the `page` oject in your test cases, you've been using the provided `page` fixture.

 ```javascript
 // this test case uses the pre-defined `page` and `browserName` fixture